 The San Jose-Santa Clara Regional Wastewater Facility discharges to the Lower South Bay, and serves an estimated population of 1.4 million with approximately 17,000 commercial and industrial connections.
 The plant has a permitted ADWF capacity of 167 mgd and a peak wet weather capacity of 261 mgd.
-The current flows are approximately 79 mgd ADWF.
-The process includes advanced treatment with a BNR activated sludge system for N and P removal.
+The current flows are approximately 78 mgd ADWF.
+The process includes advanced treatment with a Biological Nutrient Removal (BNR) activated sludge system for N and P removal.

-- The flows reduce 10 to 20 mgd from the wet to the dry season due to a combination of recycled water demand and a lack of inflow and infiltration during the dry season. - Based on the average monthly values table below, there appears to be a downward trend in flows during the dry season for the reasons stated above. - There appears to be an upward trend for NOx, TN, and TP loads.
-The increase in concentrations over time supports this trend as the dry season flows are relatively flat. - Both nitrogen (except ammonia) and phosphorus loads increase with flow during wet weather events. - Wet season loads are greater and more variable than the dry season loads. - NOx is the majority of the nitrogen species discharged, regardless of season.
-This would be expected since the plant nitrifies. - Ortho-P values are routinely greater than TP values.
+- ♦ The flows reduce 10 to 20 mgd from the wet to the dry season due to a combination of recycled water demand and a lack of inflow and infiltration during the dry season. - Based on the average monthly values table below, there appears to be a downward trend in flows during the dry season for the reasons stated above. - There appears to be an upward dry season trend for NOx and TP loads.
+The increase in concentrations over time supports this trend as the dry season flows are relatively flat. - Both nitrogen (except ammonia) and phosphorus loads typically increase with flow during wet weather events. - Wet season loads are greater and more variable than the dry season loads. - NOx is the majority of the nitrogen species discharged, regardless of season.
+This would be expected since the plant fully nitrifies year-round. - ♦ Ortho-P values are routinely greater than TP values, in particular for the Section 13267 Letter Day (July 2012 through June 2014).
 For such instances, ortho-P values were set equal to TP for the plots.
-This did not occur in the most recent reporting year's data. - Total phosphorus loads are variable in the wet season compared to the dry season. - ♦ Total phosphorus concentrations are typically below 1 mg P/L during the dry season with occasional excursions above 2 mg P/L during the wet season.
+This has only occurred for three monthly average values since the Regional Watershed Permit nutrient sampling went into effect (July 2014). - ♦ Total phosphorus concentrations are typically below 1 mg P/L during the dry season with occasional excursions between 2 and 3 mg P/L during the wet season.